scarista/scarista.github.io/content/music/acoustic/index.md

 © Alex Matheson 1987

-**Notes**

-This was written and recorded in 1987.
+_This was written and recorded in 1987.
 The original recording is much longer but I cut at least a minute of aimless riffing off at either end to produce the version presented here.
-As recordings go, it’s a bit rougher then the others and it starts rather abruptly (because of the edits) but I like the lyrics and that is why I decided to post the song.
+As recordings go, it’s a bit rougher then the others and it starts rather abruptly (because of the edits) but I like the lyrics and that is why I decided to post the song._

 ## Another Day